South-West Region, Ireland: Geography

 Ireland's southernmost and westernmost points are located in the Southwest.
 Tearaght Island is the westernmost point located 12.5 km west of the Dingle Peninsula in Kerry.
 The southernmost point is Fastnet Rock, which lies 11.3 km south of mainland County Cork.
 Including only mainland Ireland, Brow Head, County Cork is the southernmost point and Dunmore Head, County Kerry is the westernmost point.
 Ireland's twelve highest mountains are located in County Kerry.
 Killarney National Park in Kerry has Ireland's only native herd of Red Deer and the most extensive covering of native forest remaining in Ireland.
 The southwest has a total of 132274 ha of forest and woodland area, larger than six different Irish counties.
 The area of the Southwest is 12120 km2, roughly 16% of Ireland's land area which is large enough to fit the 10 smallest counties inside it and almost as large as Northern Ireland.
 The combined coastline of Cork and Kerry is 1778 km, including islands.

 Major settlements

 A list of the ten largest settlements in the southwest County capitals are included and are shown in bold.

-Sport

-The South-West region is the base for several sporting teams such as professional association football teams, Cork City FC and Cobh Ramblers, who compete in the League of Ireland, Kerry GAA and Cork GAA, who compete in the All-Ireland and Munster Championship in traditional Irish sports, Gaelic Football and Hurling and American Football team, Cork Admirals.
-Teams also compete in rugby, cricket, hockey and various other sports.